 Creo can also automatically create conical beams to manage the transition when you design a reinforcement in the lattice.
 Use the simplified conical lattice for faster analysis in Creo Simulate.
 As with simplified reps above, use these values to quickly approximate your measurements.
 Then, once you get close to your target results, switch to the full representation to accurately finalize your lattice.

 To simplify designs with conical beams, just follow these steps: Under the Lattice tab, select Simplified, then create a variable density lattice with conical beams.
-You can then open Creo Simulate for both static and animated analysis to check the build integrity.
+You can then open Creo Simulate for both static and animated analysis to check the build Windchill.

 Conical beams shown in Creo AMX (top) and in Creo Simulate (bottom)